You want to be an author. You’re working desperately on your manuscript. You’re writing everyday.

 If you’re not familiar in the differences between the various arrangements, here’s a table.

-I would personally attest towards trying all of them.
+I can personally attest towards trying all of them.

 Why do you want to write and get published?